arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

       LIMIT @skip, @limit
       RETURN doc`

-The above simple query functions and REST API methods may be removed in future versions of ArangoDB.
+The above simple query functions and RESTful API methods may be removed in future versions of ArangoDB.

 Using negative values for `SimpleQuery.skip()` is also deprecated.